ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 Saving and Loading Checkpoints
 ==============================

-Ray Train provides a way to save :ref:`Checkpoints <checkpoint-api-ref>` during the training process.
+Ray Train provides a way to save :class:`Checkpoints <ray.train.Checkpoint>` during the training process.
 This is useful for:

 1. :ref:`Integration with Ray Tune <train-tune>` to use certain Ray Tune